zappascout/devil_notes-sources/docs/index.md

 In keeping with their parent book, these Notes were a labor of love: I compiled and built them myself using Material for MKdocs and various other tools.
 You can see the code in my GitHub repo [here][github].
-Providing live links was painstaking but worth the effort, I think, because there's a lot in *Devil* and now anyone who wants to explore a particular topic in more detail can do so easily.
-My hope is that this becomes a live resource for readers and nonreaders alike.
+Providing live links was painstaking but worth the effort, I hope, because there's a lot in *Devil* and now anyone who wants to explore a particular topic in more detail can do so easily.
+My fondest wish is that this becomes a live resource for readers and nonreaders alike.
 [github]:https://github.com/zappascout

 The serious purpose of this page is to set out the rules for accepting sources